ucb-bar/hammer/doc/Hammer-Flow/Formal.rst

     * ``check`` (str)

         * Name of the formal verification check that is to be performed.
 Support varies based on the specific tool plugin.
 Potential check types/algorithms could be "lec", "power", "constraint", "cdc", "property", "eco", and more.
+At the moment, only "lec" is supported.

     * ``input_files`` ([])